 How To Get There And Get Around

-There are flights and trains available from Taipei and most major cities going to Hualien.
-From Hualien, you can either take a taxi or bus which is not really expensive.
+There are flights and trains available to Hualien from Taipei, Kaohsiung and Taichung.
+From Hualien, you can either take a taxi or a bus to Taroko Gorge which is quite affordable.

-From Hualien, you can go to the visitor’s center and join for a whole day tour in a bus or hire a taxi for a whole day.
+From Hualien, you can go to the visitor’s center as they offer a whole day tour in a bus ranging from USD 8 to 10 per person.
+If you want a private car or taxi, you can hire it for half day (USD 50 to USD 80) or full day (USD 80 to USD 100).
 For the adventurous ones, you can rent a bicycle or explore Taroko Gorge by foot.

 Exploring Taroko Gorge National Park